 This article is about a climbing adventure with serendipitous experiences.
 From this adventure, I experienced collaboration at its best with a group of women who have a common passion for climbing.
 We were like little girls enjoying and making the best out of every moment life has to offer.

 At the beginning of June, I returned with my husband from a surprise belated birthday, anniversary, Mother’s day combo celebration climbing trip.
 Yes, I wrote about that amazing experience as well.
 Please visit Surprised Lunch Date to learn more.
-As we drove home, I was thinking of ways to come out and climbing outdoor again.
+As we drove home, I was thinking of ways to climb outdoor again.
 I have to admit.
 I am a little addicted to climbing.

 The planning began.
 We picked the best available weekend in July for us to get away.
 Our destination was Brevard, North Carolina to climb at Looking Glass Rock.
 Since most women were beginners to outdoor climbing, we hired a guide to assist us in climbing outdoor.
 We booked two days (Saturday and Sunday) climbing with Fox Mountain Guide.